Samridhi

 📌Section B no longer has optional choices, making the entire paper compulsory.

-This move has no impact on the marking scheme.
-But it does leave students with fewer options to choose from.
-A candidate will be awarded (+4) marks for every correct answer and (-1) mark for incorrect responses, applicable to both MCQs and numerical questions.
-The total duration of the exam continues to be 3 hours, conducted as a computer-based test (CBT).
+The move has no impact on the marking scheme.
+But it impacts the students greatly, who now have no optional question choice in section B. For every correct answer, students get (+4) marks and they have to face a penalty of (-1) mark for every incorrect response.
+This applies to both MCQs and numerical questions.
+The total duration of the exam remains 3 hours to be conducted in CBT mode.

 Check out: Are Big Changes Expected in JEE Advanced 2026?
 Outcome of Recent IIT Council Meeting Held after 2 Yrs